ElArkk/jax-unirep/paper/paper.md

 will have at least an example-based test, if not also a property-based test associated with them.

+## Software Repository

+`jax-unirep` is available on GitHub at https://github.com/ElArkk/jax-unirep.

 ## Acknowledgments

 We thank the UniRep authors for open sourcing their model.